Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 24/7 support in case you have any issues with your account.

 They have three payment plans starting from $19 to $99 per month based on the number of downloads per month.

 Podcaster: $19/month with up to 10,000 downloads

 Audio Influencers: The audio influencers plan $49 per month with up to 50,000 downloads.

 Podcaster Brand: At $99 per month, it allows you up to 100,000 downloads.

-If you’re looking for the best place to host an unlimited podcast that allows unlimited team members, with great features, then you can give Captivate a try.
+If you’re looking for the best place to host an unlimited podcast that allows unlimited team members with great features, then you can give Captivate a try.

-The Transistor is among the best professional services that host some popular podcast.
+The Transistor is among the best professional services that host some popular podcasts.
 They provide podcasters with everything they need to grow their audience.
 They focus on brands such as Cards Against Humanity and people who are passionate about the podcast.

 The Transistor hosting has a powerful tool with great features such as: